|Steve Densmore, President and Founder

 |Briana Maloney, Vice President

 Briana Maloney is a research and information specialist with experience in social media and web design.
 She has previously worked as an academic librarian at Rockland Community College, Mount Saint Mary College, and at the New York State Library as a public information advocate where she sought funding for various statewide public education programs.
 She fills a variety of roles at Choice Words including tech support, administrative assistance, grant writer and researcher, and social media guru.
-She is President of the Board of Lederman Children’s Center in Stone Ridge.
+She is on the board of the Rondout Valley Education Foundation which serves the Rondout Valley School District in Ulster County.
 She currently resides in Accord, NY.

 |Larry Hertz, Public Relations Specialist

 Larry Hertz handles public relations and communications, specializing in support for non-profits for Choice Words.
 He is a veteran journalist and longtime resident of the Hudson Valley.
 He was reporter and columnist at the Poughkeepsie Journal for 36 years until his retirement in April.
 He currently works part-time at Vassar College writing for their publications.
 He lives in Highland, NY.

 |Jennifer Gutman, Senior Grant Writer

 Jennifer Gutman graduated summa cum laude from SUNY New Paltz with an M.A. in English Literature in 2011.
 Since then, Jennifer has worked as the assistant editor at Luminary Publishing, publisher of Chronogram magazine, as well as a freelance writer and research assistant.
 In addition to her work with Choice Words, Jennifer is an Adjunct Instructor in the English Department at SUNY New Paltz.